Phrenzi/slate/source/includes/_management_booster_templates.md

 }
 ```

-This endpoint authenticated by `Manager Token` ( using Staff-ID Request Header, staff should be manager staff ) and create Booster Template
+This endpoint authenticated by `Access Token` ( using Staff-ID Request Header, staff should be manager staff ) and create Booster Template

 ### HTTP Request